 - Some make a waiting list, in which case you should ask them to add your name to it.

-- Others make flash sales on their Facebook page and/or their website.
+- Others have ‘flash sales’ on their Facebook page and/or their website.
 So follow their news.

-- Others have a “closed” waiting list, and are finishing the manufacture of the instruments already ordered.
+- Others have a ‘closed’ waiting list, while they finish the instruments already ordered.
 It will be necessary to wait for the reopening of the list.
 Some have lists for 1 year, others have lists for 20 instruments, and so on.
 If they do not list on their Facebook page or website what their procedure is, contact them and ask.
 It’s worth saying twice: follow their news closely.
 Be careful, for some very popular manufacturers, lists fill very quickly, sometimes in just a few minutes; be ready!

 - Others will not answer you at all.
-They receiving an amazing number of emails and Facebook messages every day!
-It’s huge!
-Stay patient and continue your research.
+They receive an amazing number of emails and Facebook messages every day!
+You wouldn’t believe how many!
+Stay patient, be polite and continue your research.

-- If they will send it to you by post, then you will have to anticipate the shipping costs and ensure that it will be well protected in a solid case.
+- Shipping: cover all your concerns - from costs to instrument damage.
+If they can ship it to you, then - depending on where you live - you might have to pay extras in customs charges and tax.
+Ensure that it will be insured and well protected in a solid case.
 I personally recommend Hardcase Technologies.

-- You may be able to pick it up by hand.
+- Collection: you might be able to pick it up by hand.
 Personally, I like to meet the artisan.
-Obviously, depending on where he lives, it is not always possible.
-Some manufacturers really like to meet the future buyer of the instrument on which they have spent so many hours and put so much love.
+Some makers really like to meet the future buyer of the instrument they have spent so many hours on and put in so much love.
 Your purchase takes on a whole new dimension when you get to know them.
-If you can afford it, I encourage you to do it.
+Obviously, depending on where s/he lives, this is not always possible, but if you can afford to, I encourage you to do it.

-Sorry for this answer, but it all depends on the manufacturer and how they operate.
+Unfortunately, there is no simple explanation here as it all depends on the maker and how they operate.
 That being said, there are a few general tips:

-- You will have to pay before you have the instrument.
+- You will most likely have to pay before you have the instrument.
 Do not be afraid, you will have your instrument.
-Of course, if a manufacturer is shady and unclear in any of your exchanges, be careful.
+Of course, if a maker is shady and unclear in any of your exchanges, be careful.
 Try to learn as much as possible about them before completing the purchase.

-- The best, and most common, way is when the manufacturer asks you to pay once the instrument is ready and provides a small video to show it to you before receiving payment and shipping the instrument.
+- The best, and most common, method is when the maker asks you to pay once the instrument is ready and provides a small video to show it to you before receiving payment and shipping the instrument.

-- Be reassured, if you have done good research on the manufacturer and you have asked the community for help if you were unsure, you can pay for the instrument in advance.
-Just take extra caution for lesser known or brand new manufacturers, but please give them a chance.
+- Be reassured, if you have done good research on the maker and you have asked The MasterTheHandpan community for help if you were unsure, you can pay for the instrument in advance.
+Take extra caution for lesser- known or brand new makers, but please give them a chance.
 They are just starting their businesses.

 It is always best to meet with the seller in person, if you can, for two main reasons:

 - You can make sure that the seller really owns the instrument.
-Indeed, as in any sale, you can always come across a malicious person who tries to sell you a fictitious instrument that you will never receive.
+Indeed, as with any sale, there are malicious people out there who may try to sell you fictitious handpans that you will never receive.

-- You will be able to try the instrument and confirm or not the feeling that you had when you listened to it on the Internet.
-Believe me, an instrument can really sound different in person than in the videos.
-Plus, it’s always nice to meet another human being when you have the opportunity ;).
+- You will be able to try the instrument and confirm whether or not you feel the same as you did when you listened to it on the internet.
+Believe me, an instrument can really sound different in reality.
+Plus, it’s always nice to meet another human being/handpan player when you have the opportunity ;).

-Here is another small trick to make sure the person has the instrument: tell the person you can probably move and pick it up by hand.
-You will, by this question, be able to test the seller’s reaction.
-If the person has the instrument, they will tell you to come and see it.
-If the person does not have the instrument, they will invent excuses (“No, but the instrument is with my aunt and I did not have it here” and other nonsense) and will try by all means to avoid you coming to see the instrument.
-To summarize, try to meet in-person, pay special attention to Craiglist and eBay, on which a lot of scams have been recorded.
-In any case, do not forget to ask the online community of players.
+Here is another small trick to make sure the person has the instrument: Tell them that you can probably pick it up by hand.
+You will, by this statement, be able to test the seller’s reaction.
+If the person has the instrument, they will be happy for you to come and see it.
+If the person does not have the instrument, they will invent excuses (“The instrument is with my aunt and I do not have it here” and other nonsense) and will try, by all means, to avoid you coming to see the instrument. ay special attention to Craigslist and eBay, on which a lot of scams have been recorded.

 Have you just bought your first handpan?
 Do you have any advice to give?
 Share it in the comments!